GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 ### Templates (./lib/tmp/)
 Two templates are included, one for rat brain (./lib/tmp/rat/) and one for mouse brain (./lib/tmp/mouse/).
 Each folder includes the following 4 files:

-	EPI brain template: EPItmp.nii (If you don't have the EPI brain template, you will need to generate one using "EPItmpGen.sh")
+	EPItmp.nii: a EPI brain template (If you don't have this, you will need to generate one using "EPItmpGen.sh".)
-	Anatomical brain template: EPIant.nii (If you already have the EPI template, this file is optional) Whole brain mask: brainMask.nii
+	EPIant.nii: an anatomical brain template (If you already have the EPI template, this file is optional.) brainMask.nii: a whole brain mask
-	WM and/or CSF mask or masked EPI file: wmMask.nii, csfMask.nii or wmEPI.nii, csfEPI.nii
+	wmMask.nii, csfMask.nii or wmEPI.nii, csfEPI.nii: WM and/or CSF mask or masked EPI
 ### Topup parameter files (./lib/topup/)
 #### 1. Imaging acquisition parameter file, "datain_topup_\*.txt"
 Two options are provided: